 Rating 8.8, Prices start from $45 for Double room

-Furnished with wooden flooring, air-conditioned rooms are equipped with a seating area, a TV with cable channels, and a minibar.
-Shower facilities, a fluffy bathrobe and free toiletries are included in an en suite bathroom.
+Midtown Hotel Hue offers air-conditioned rooms are equipped with a seating area and a TV.
+Shower facilities, a bathrobe and free toiletries are included in an en suite bathroom.
+Free WiFi is available

-Finally, once you visit Hue, you will have plenty of places to visit, explore, discover and with many more things to do in Hue.
-All you have to do is to choose the activities you prefer and start enjoying what Hue has to offer.
+Finally, as you as see there is a good range of things to do on Hue Vietnam such as visiting the Hue Imperial city to explore Khai Dinh tombs.
+All you have to do is to choose the stuff you prefer and start enjoying what Hue has to offer.

 And that’s it for now!
 I’d love to know if this guide on things to do in Hue Vietnam has helped you.
-Let me know if you have any questions and let me know if you go too
+Let me know if you have any questions and let me know if there is more to add.